JaspreetKhela/JaspreetKhela/README.md

 <a name="short-term-interests"></a>
 ### 🌍 Short-Term Business and Technology Professional Interests
+As I navigate my career, I am keen on pursuing short-term business and technology professional interests to expand my expertise.
+The broader importance of these technology-related roles lies in their ability to drive innovation, enhance operational efficiency, and provide strategic insights.
+Whether through developing cutting-edge software, ensuring robust cybersecurity, analyzing data for informed decision-making, or managing cloud infrastructure, these roles are crucial in adapting to the rapidly evolving tech landscape.
+Additionally, roles in product management, user experience, and marketing ensure that technological advancements align with business goals and user needs, fostering overall growth and success.

 - **Technical Roles**:
     - **Software Development**:
         - **Full-Stack Software Developer/Engineer**: Develops both frontend and backend components of web applications, ensuring seamless interaction between user interfaces and server logic.